 ASSURANCE AND EFFECTIVE ACCOUNTABILITY Ensuring that the recommendations for corrective action made by external audit are acted upon.
 Ensuring an effective internal audit service with direct access to Members is in place which provides assurance with regard to governance arrangements and recommendations are acted upon.
 Welcoming peer challenge, reviews and inspections from regulatory bodies and implementing recommendations.
 Gaining assurance on risks associated with delivering services through third parties and that this is evidenced in the annual governance statement.
-Ensuring that when working in partnership, arrangements for accountability are clear and that the need for wider public accountability has been recognised and met.
-ELT CFA Annual Performance & Efficiency Report Efficiency and Productivity Plan 2023/24 Annual Statement of Assurance Risk Registers -- ---
+A&G Committee ELT CFA Annual Performance & Efficiency Report Efficiency and Productivity Plan 2024/25 Annual Statement of Assurance Risk Registers Community Risk Profile HMICFRS Einancial Report Welcoming peer challenge, reviews and inspections from regulatory bodies and implementing recommendations.
+Gaining assurance on risks associated with delivering services through third parties and that this is evidenced in Plan 2024/25 Annual Statement of Assurance Risk Registers Community Risk Profile Ensuring that when working in partnership, arrangements for accountability are clear and that the need for wider public accountability has been recognised and met.
+Financial Report Performance Management Framework External Audit Internal Audit